MEDIC ST 6020BHO - Psychiatry Selective VI Part 2

 registrar).
 The marking sheet is available in the student handbook.

-This form will be completed with your supervisor and represent a hurdle in successfully passing the selective.
+This form will be completed with your supervisor.

 Academic Progression Requirements